Spectrum vs. Frontier: Which Internet Provider Is Best for You?

 When we compare Spectrum’s base cable internet plan with Frontier’s DSL, Spectrum gives you more speed at the same price.
 But here’s the catch: you can get Frontier’s DSL service in areas where Spectrum’s cable internet doesn’t reach.
 In some areas, Frontier may be your only option of the two.

 Meanwhile, Spectrum’s Internet Premier and Internet Gig plans compete with Frontier’s Fiber 500 and Fiber 1 Gig plans.
-Frontier’s fiber internet is still relatively scarce, so Spectrum may be your only high-speed option until Frontier brings fiber internet to your area.
+Even if you can get fiber internet from Spectrum, we recommend going with Frontier.

 Frontier plans and pricing